 What I have done since regaining my health has been to teach others how to do the same for themselves.
 I have conducted hundreds of seminars, dozens of programs and spoken to a great many people.
 I have given much of my information away for free in my seminars because I believe that people need to be empowered.
 I don’t believe in quick fixes.
 I do not propose any magic potions, incantations or spells.
 I do not advocate for special supplements, powders or secret formulas.
 I believe in using a long-term approach to gradually, systematically and progressively change lifestyle habits and create habits that stick for good.
 I also believe in using the wisdom of science and research.

 When I completed my Master’s in Public Health from UCLA in 1988, I could not find an area of medicine that was a fit for my interests in Lifestyle Medicine – it didn’t exist back then.
 In the years since, I have continued to develop my personal education and training in this field by learning from many of the trail blazers – Dr. John McDougall, Dr. Dean Ornish, Dr. Caldwell Esselstyn, Dr. Neal Barnard, Dr. T. Colin Campbell and many others.
 Recent developments have led to a growing interest in the medical community to develop an evidence-based approach to providing Lifestyle Medicine.
 This has been so exciting for me to see!
 I am no longer such a strange bird in the forest.
 As of my writing this, I am now a member of the American College of Lifestyle Medicine!
-In October, 2017, I will be among the first health professionals to become certified in the area of Lifestyle Medicine.
-Truly, a dream coming true!
+In October, 2018, I became one of the first health professionals to become board certified in the area of Lifestyle Medicine.
+I am officially a Diplomate and board certified by the American College of Lifestyle Medicine and the International Board of Lifestyle Medicine as a Lifestyle Medicine Professional.
+Truly, a dream come true!